RefugeSystems/rsswx/readme.md

 Using the quick settings, you can now go to `http://127.0.0.1:4000/` in a browser and login as "master" with no passcode.
 You should not need to change the address.

+To setup access for other people, go to `/#/nouns/player` and the current caveat is that the `id` and `username` must match.

 Note: This requires NodeJS v10 or higher.

 # Configuring your Universe